jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 ## Shift-Enter for the win

 **Description:**<br/>
-Instead of reading a static chapter about a topic, the learners read and execute code, as well as potentially interact with widgets to explore concepts.
-Starting from a complete notebook, the instructor or learner runs through the notebook cell-by-cell using SHIFT + ENTER.
+Instead of reading a static chapter about a topic, the learners read and execute code, as well as potentially interact with a widget to explore concepts.
+Starting from a complete notebook, the instructor or learner runs through the notebook cell-by-cell by typing SHIFT + ENTER.

 **Example:**<br/>